 Using references, you can keep track of the box with the ball.
 This way, you don’t have to check every box.

-Creating a Reference Variable
+Creating the Variable

 Open WBP_HUD and switch to the Graph mode by going to the Editor Mode and selecting Graph.